josephsmithberger/XogotDocs/Documentation.docc/Manual/assets_pipeline/retargeting_3d_skeletons.md

 > to use common English names for bones.
 >

-After you set up the bone_map, several options are available in the sections below.
+After you set up the `bone_map`, several options are available in the sections below.

 @Image(source: "retargeting3.png")